chas-mellish/SewerFlowML/README.md

 # SewerFlowML
-Sewer flow analysis using Machine Learning isolating infiltration inflows over seasonal vaiations
+Sewer flow analysis using Machine Learning isolating infiltration inflows over seasonal vaiations.
+This site is documenting the inetgration of several data ans=lyssis technolgies.
+Once complete, this page will reflect the results of the machine learning analysis and will then be developed further.

 📨 1.
 GitHub Discussions Welcome Post